Go to the main page content

 News, Collection

-DOMiD preserves Moellner letters
+DOMiD preserves Moelln letters

 Three people died in the racist arson attacks in Mölln in 1992.
 Hundreds of people then wrote letters of sympathy to the families affected.
 These important contemporary documents of recent German history are now fully digitized in our collection.